Kalilo/marsrovertechchallenge/README.md

 * Rovers can not travel out of bounds

-## Dependacies
+## Dependancies

-Install dependacies by running:
+Install dependancies by running:
 ```
 bundle
 ```